Analytical Applications of Group Theory in Chemistry

 Conclusion

-Group theory is a powerful tool for understanding the symmetry of molecules and their properties.
-It has a wide range of applications in chemistry, including predicting the properties of molecules, understanding the mechanisms of chemical reactions, and designing new molecules with specific properties.
+Group theory is a powerful tool for understanding molecular symmetry and properties, with wide-ranging applications in predicting properties, understanding reaction mechanisms, and designing new molecules.